Newport Beach Vacation Photographer – Crystal Cove State Park Session

-RICHARD FAMILY PHOTOS AT CRYSTAL COVE STATE PARK
+VACATION FAMILY PHOTOS AT CRYSTAL COVE

 Playful father and son enjoying a sunny day at Crystal Cove State Park in Southern California.